 - How to build your customer experience plan to deliver.

-Let’s dive into the results.
+Let’s dive into the results of this senior living mystery shopping.

 RESULT: 90% of questions asked by the Sales Counselor are closed-ended questions, which makes it nearly impossible to build rapport.